Whenever we are designing a large system, we need to consider a few things:

 Key Characteristics of Distributed Systems

-Before diving into a specific section, we’ll discuss the key characteristics of distributed system include Scalability, Reliability, Availability and Manageability.
+Before diving into a specific section, we’ll discuss the key characteristics of distributed system including Scalability, Reliability, Availability and Manageability.

 Scalability is the capability of a system, process, or a network to grow and manage increased demand.
 Any distributed system that can continuously evolve in order to support the growing amount of work is considered to be scalable.